Star Trek Timelines Review, Tips, Strategies, and Gripes

 Increasing levels tends to be more difficult as the rarity increases.
 Occasionally some are easier or harder than their level indicates.
 Their powers in the game also increase with rarity.
 As a rule, 1* crew are not very useful.
-As far as I am aware, CMO McCoy is the only 1* necessary to get a rare item from a node in the Cadet Missions (discussed below).
+But, after you’ve got some good crew built up, immortalizing all of the 1*s is an easy way to complete a Crew Collection.

 Crew slots are rare and expensive.
 You start with, I believe, 40.
 There are over 400 available crew in the game.
 You can get more slots by increasing your VIP level (spending money) or spending credits (at the beginning) or dilithium.
 When you get beyond a certain number of purchased crew slots, they cost 3000 Dilithium for 5 slots.
 Since 2 new crew are added each week, at the lower VIP levels you would have to spend an average of $20/week just to add the crew slots needed for your crew.
 This is a MAJOR complaint amongst all players.

 Here’s a quick video of the crew screens:

 Quick Scroll Through the Star Trek Timelines Crew Screens